jlduan/fba/docs/tutorials/crispr_screening/SC3_v3_NextGem_DI_CRISPR_10K/tutorial.rst

 This library was constructed using the Chromium Next GEM Single Cell 3ʹ Reagent Kits v3.1 (Dual Index) with Feature Barcode technology for CRISPR Screening and sequenced on an Illumina NovaSeq 6000.
-The first 16 bases of each read represent cell barcodes, and the following 12 bases represent UMIs.
+The first 16 bases of read 1 represent cell barcodes, and the following 12 bases represent UMIs.
 The base content plot indicates that the GC content of cell barcodes is evenly distributed.
 However, there is a slight T-enrichment in the UMIs.